Vidvox/vvedu/pages/handouts/handout_module_6.md

 ### Lesson Overview

-* Multiple Inputs / Outputs in VDMX
+* Using materials from other people
+* * Creative Commons: Share, Collaborate, Remix, Reuse
+* * What is fair use?
+* * Works for hire
+* Introduction to Timecode
+* * MTC and LTC
 * Timecode plugin
 * * MTC, LTC and OSC sync
 * * Time markers
 * Preparing cues
 * * Using the Cue List plugin in VDMX
-* Using materials from other people
-* * Creative Commons: Share, Collaborate, Remix, Reuse
-* * What is fair use?
-* * Works for hire
+* Multiple Inputs / Outputs in VDMX

 ### Lecture Notes

+- Using materials from other people
+- - Creative Commons
+- - Fair Use
+- - Works for Hire
+- Introduction to timecode
+- - MTC and LTC

 ### Reference Links